Learn All About Cryptocurrencies Cryptography: How Does it All Work?

 What is Cryptocurrencies Cryptography?

 Cryptography is a method of using advanced mathematical principles in storing and transmitting data in a particular form so that only those, for whom it is intended for, can read and process it.
 Cryptography has been used for thousands and thousands of years by people to relay messages without detection.
-In fact, the earliest use of cryptography was seen in the tomb taken from Old Kingdom in Egypt circa 1900 BCE.
-Cryptography has existed in the modern society through one way or another.
+In fact, the earliest use of cryptography was seen in the tomb taken from the Old Kingdom in Egypt circa 1900 BCE.
+Cryptography has existed in modern society through one way or another.